symfony/symfony-docs/create_framework/http_foundation.rst

 .. note::

-    We haven't explicitly set the ``Content-Type`` header in the rewritten code as the charset of the Response object defaults to ``UTF-8``.
+    We have not explicitly set the ``Content-Type`` header in the rewritten code as the charset of the Response object defaults to ``UTF-8``.

 With the ``Request`` class, you have all the request information at your